jn72994/BAD-OS/docs/information-architecture.md

 ### Purpose

-Is the official repository for every permanent record created by the enterprise.
-Other modules may reference, relate to, or display that record, but ownership remains with its primary module.
+Serves as the organization's official repository for permanent business records by maintaining a secure, centralized, and authoritative source of truth for all corporate documentation.

 ### Primary Users